 What is a lawful development certificate?

-You might have heard this term bandied about.
-In a nutshell, if you want to be certain that your project does not require planning permission and is allowed under permitted development, you can apply to your local council through the Planning Portal online application service for a Lawful Development Certificate (LDC).
+In a nutshell, if you want proof that your project is allowed under permitted development and does not require planning permission, you can apply to your local council through the Planning Portal online application service for a Lawful Development Certificate (LDC).
 This can be a handy piece of paper to have when you come to sell your home in future.

 The application should include enough information for the council to decide the application – as much as you might put in for a planning application is advisable – or it may be refused.
 Ask your LPA's planning officers for advice on this.
 There is a fee.